topolvm/topolvm/deploy/README.md

 Then edit `urlPrefix` in [./scheduler-config/scheduler-policy.cfg](./scheduler-config/scheduler-policy.cfg) to specify the LoadBalancer address.

-### Scoring tuning
+### How to tune the node scoring

-The prioritize of Pod scheduling by `topolvm-scheduler` can be tuned via the following two ways:
+The node scoring for Pod scheduling can be fine-tuned with the following two ways:
-1. Adjust the divisor parameter in the scoring expression
+1. Adjust `divisor` parameter in the scoring expression
-2. Change the weight for the scoring by `topolvm-scheduler` against the default by kube-scheduler
+2. Change the weight for the node scoring against the default by kube-scheduler

 The scoring expression in `topolvm-scheduler` is as follows:
 ```